2019 Tournament and Stan-X Results, Player Statistics and Indexes, and Year-End Report

 Tierra Rejada

-• All native areas on the sides of all holes shall be played as lateral penalty areas.
+All native areas on the sides of all holes shall be played as lateral penalty areas including the thick grass right of the fairways on holes 1 and 9.

-• The only out-of-bounds are on the right side of holes 15 & 16.
+The only out-of-bounds are on the right side of holes 15 & 16 and behind hole 18 green.

-• Options on tee shots on holes 6 and 11.
-If your tee shot does not clear the barranca, the drop area is across the barranca.
+Options on tee shots on holes 6 and 11.
+If you hit into the barranca off the tee, the drop area is across the barranca.
 It’s located approximately 150 yards from the green on #6 and 85 yards on #11.
-For a penalty of one stroke, you may hit your tee shot from the tees located across the barranca.
+For a penalty of one stroke, you may hit your tee shot from the gold tees located across the barranca.

 River Ridge